This gluten free Minnesota Tater Tot Hotdish recipe is made from scratch with ground beef, green beans and homemade cream of mushroom soup.

 How To Freeze:

-Prepare the Minnesota Tater Tot Hotdish as directed.
-Once it is assembled allow everything to come to room temperature.
-Cover tightly and store in the freezer.
-It's best to use a disposable aluminum baking pan or metal baking pan if freezing as it is advised not to freeze and bake food in glass.
+- Cover tightly, label with the date, and store up to 3 months in the freezer.
+It's best to use a disposable aluminum baking pan or metal baking pan if freezing as it is advised not to freeze and then bake food in glass.

 How To Reheat: